 Hassle-Free: No one wants someone to harass them with e-mails and calls every week.
 Letting your donors know that won’t happen can increase their chances of giving.

-Alternatives to the word “Donate”
+Alternatives to the word “Donate” (Wordings that can be used while asking for donations):

 “Donate” is perhaps the single most widely used call to action used by nonprofits for online fundraising.
 In order to stand out and draw better attention to the donation button or the “donate” call to action, there are numerous, more effective phrases that you can add.
 You can select a word or phrase which suits better to your nonprofit’s work and impact.
-Here is a list of alternatives for the word “Donate” that you can use:

 - Make a donation